rmarescu/rakuten_affiliate_network/README.md

 ## <a id="usage"></a>Usage

-Before using the services you need to set up your publisher token first.
+Before using **LinkShare API** you need to set up your publisher token first.
 If you use Ruby on Rails, the token can be set in a configuration file (i.e. `app/config/initializers/linkshare_api.rb`), otherwise just set it in your script.
 The token can be found on LinkShare's Web Services page under the Links tab.

 ```ruby
 require "linkshare_api" # no need for RoR